 Thin Films Module Engineer

-This is an entry level position and will be compensated accordingly.
+This is an entry-level position and compensation will be given accordingly

 Inside this Business Group